 From Plato to Pop Culture

 Gone are the days of Aristotle, Plato, and Socrates, when great philosophical ideas were born out of the regular conversations in the market squares, between shopkeepers and pedestrians.
-Philosophers were called to palaces and government institutions to give advice and share their ideas.
+Philosophers were called to palaces and government institutions to give advices and share their ideas.
 What seems like a futile activity now, used to be a source of living for many then.
 The coming of industrialization and urbanization had rendered the epistemic discussions obsolete, and no sooner, modernization had stamped those ideas as pretentious.
 Does this mean that philosophy has limited itself to the dusty thick volumes, seated in some old libraries, and has faded away from the aura of common people?
 No. As it goes, philosophy is inseparable from human existence, and so, on the contrary, it has transformed itself into a language, that renders words, that common people relate to and connect themselves to; the popular culture or pop culture.

 What once stood in contrast with the ‘Office culture’ or higher class culture, now firmly stands as the ‘mass culture’, associating itself with music, art, cinema, literature, sports, and mass media.
 Pop culture got its major push in the post WW2 era, during the late 1950’s and early 1960’s, with, with the emergence of pop music.
 This transition from the earlier folklore and classical music bedazzled the public, especially the 20’s crowd of western nations of Europe and America.
-During its initial period, pop presented itself as a silly medium, favored by hormonally charged teens and delinquent bizarre behaviour by the public.
+During its initial period, pop presented itself as a silly medium, favored by hormonally charged teens and delinquent bizarre behavior by the public.
 But as the newly emerging culture reached its heights, it became a mass medium for the propagation of ideas, and among those were some that were buried deep in the bowels of generations of literature.

 “All art aspires to the condition of music.”
 These words by Walter Pater aptly emphasize the charming and seductive effect music creates in the minds of its listeners.
 When Pink Floyd made the audience Comfortably Numb with their psychedelic notes, it was not only an exhibition of great art and madness, but also an overflow of ideas, which can be encountered in the works of Heidegger, Foucault, and Sartre.
 Existentialism, afterlife, despair, the contradictions of art and commerce became a common theme with the growing pop music.
 Like Plato’s tales on the meaning of love in The Symposium, the simplicity in Bob Dylan’s songs, its lyrics, and nice tunes accompany the simplicity of a youthful crush.
 Plato mentions that Love is the offspring of the Gods of Poverty and Resource, and it seems likely that Dylan is familiar with both, as is reflected in his songs.